Authentication

 Wildcard matching follows fosite's WildcardScopeStrategy.
 A * in any segment matches any value in that position:

-When requesting scopes for your application, use the wildcard form (resource.*) to request full access or individual permission codes for fine-grained control.
+When requesting scopes for your application, use the wildcard form (resource.*) to request full access or individual permission names for fine-grained control.

 Getting Tokens